International business travel: employer responsibilities

 Making business travel more convenient

-Working overseas can be less convenient for employees with family or care commitments.
-Give employees as much notice as possible ahead of trips.
+Working in other countries can be less convenient for employees with family or care commitments.
+Give employees as much notice as possible ahead of business trips.

 Where feasible, responsibility for overseas trips should be shared between employees.
-Also consider ways of minimising the impact on other staff while colleagues are away.
+Also consider ways of minimising the impact on other staff while colleagues are away on business trips.